 Read more to find out what are the top 12 contaminants to keep OUT of your recycling bin.

 Are you recycling correctly?
 Did you know that the wrong item in your recycling bin could contaminate an entire truckload?Are you recycling correctly?
 Did you know that the wrong item in your recycling bin could contaminate an entire truckload?

 This summer, the City of Salisbury welcomed its seventh year of Summer Youth Employees.
 The Summer Youth Employment program provides a six-week employment opportunity, designed to give high school and college students the knowledge and skills they need to succeed post-graduation.
 Those selected as summer youth employees spend time in different city departments such as IT, Planning, Parks & Rec, Communications, Transit, and more.

 Michael Hanna is the stormwater technician for the City of Salisbury Public Services Department.
 He has been employed with the city since 2012, starting in code services before transitioning to public services.
 Michael’s duties include assisting with public education and outreach, monitoring and repairing the city’s storm water infrastructure, managing the city’s storm water permit with the state and responding to citizens about erosion and dumping in catch basins.

-The City of Salisbury will operate on a limited schedule for the Memorial Day holiday, Monday, May 28.
+The City of Salisbury will operate on a limited schedule for the Independence Day holiday, Thursday, July 4.